yaahc/reference/src/names/name-resolution.md

 }

 fn ambiguous_shadow() {
-    // This is permitted, since resolution is not through the ambiguous globs struct Qux;
+    // This is permitted, since resolution is not through the ambiguous globs. struct Qux;
     let x = Qux;
 }